LucientZ/YouTube-Frame-Ripper/README.md

 const targetWidth = 16;                                    // Width of final frame.
 const targetHeight = 12;                                   // Height of final frame.
 const textType = "block";                                  // Text type to convert the frames to.
-Current options are 'block' | 'ascii'
+Current options are 'block' | 'ascii' const charSpacing = 0;                                     // Defines how far apart characters should be from each other horizontally with spaces.

 const ASCIIList = [' ', '.', ':', '-', '=', '+', '*', '#', '%', '@']; // List of ASCII characters sorted by least to greatest brightness.
 Works best if there is a relatively smooth gradient.
 ```